 SGI UV 2000, SGI UV 1000, and SGI UV 100 systems provide a systemwide clock called a real-time clock (RTC) that is accessible locally on every node.
-The RTC provides a raw time source that is incremented in 5-ns intervals and using the local APIC timer for timer interrupts (timer\create()), which has a 1-ns resolution.
+The RTC provides a raw time source that is incremented in 5-ns intervals and uses the local APIC timer for timer interrupts (timer_create()).